 How to Apply

-2. A curriculum vitae that includes three references
+- A curriculum vitae that includes three references.

-Please contact Jen Mason, Area Administrator, via email with questions at email@example.com
+Please contact Jen Mason, Business Law Area Administrator, via email with questions at firstname.lastname@example.org

-Qualified candidates must have an earned J.D. in from an ABA accredited law school with an excellent academic record and must demonstrate interest and ability in conducting high-quality, scholarly research.
-A qualified candidate must demonstrate excellence in university teaching or the potential to be an outstanding teacher in business law.
-Preference will be given to candidates with significant professional experience as a lawyer and/or evidence of prior excellence in teaching.
+Qualified candidates must have an earned J.D. from an ABA accredited law school.
+The candidate must have an excellent academic record and demonstrate a strong interest, and ability, in conducting high-quality, scholarly research in an area relevant to business.
+Examples of such fields include, but are not limited to, corporate law, employment law, financial regulation, securities law, intellectual property, and international trade.
+A qualified candidate must also demonstrate excellence in university teaching or the potential to be an outstanding teacher in business law.

-For more detailed descriptions of the Business Law Area, Ross School of Business, and the University of Michigan, Please consult our websites:
+For more detailed descriptions of the Business Law Area, Stephen M. Ross School of Business, and the University of Michigan, please visit our websites:

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background checks.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.